-New independent research, published in December 2015, confirms the significant progress made in Ireland in delivering shared services in the Public Service in a short timeframe.
+Independent research, published in December 2015, confirmed the significant progress made in Ireland in delivering Shared Services in the Public Service in a short timeframe.

 The Minister for Public Expenditure and Reform, Mr Brendan Howlin T.D., commended the research findings, he said: